linode/docs/docs/applications/containers/troubleshooting-kubernetes/index.md

     journalctl --unit kubelet

 Logs for your other Kubernetes software components can be found through your container runtime.
 When using Docker, you can use the `docker ps` and `docker logs` commands to investigate.
-For example, to find the container running your API server, enter the following:
+For example, to find the container running your API server:

     docker ps | grep apiserver